On the pod, the guys revisit Mac and Dennis: Manhunters from It's Always Sunny in Philadelphia Season 4, Episode 1 with special guest, Kaitlin Olson.

 Rob: -and he was looking, watching the podcast, walking down the street in New York City-

 Glenn: That is dangerous, yeah.

 Rob: It made me very--

-Charlie: A lot of scaffolding in New York [crosstalk].
+Charlie: A lot of scaffolding in New York you know?
+Be careful.

 Glenn: A lot of scaffolding.
 They're still building it.
 They haven't finished it yet.
 They're close.